Reid Buckley

 Fergus Reid Buckley (July 14, 1930 – April 14, 2014) was an American writer, speaker, and educator.
 Buckley was the founder of The Buckley School of Public Speaking.
 Among his books is a history of his family, An American Family—The Buckleys (2008).

 Early life and education

 Buckley was born in Paris, France, where his father, William F. Buckley Sr., was working in the oil industry.
 In 1952, he graduated from Yale University, where he was a member of Skull and Bones.

-Buckley's older brothers were former New York Conservative United States Senator James L. Buckley, and conservative author and commentator William F. Buckley Jr., and his nephews are writer Christopher Buckley and Media Research Center founder L. Brent Bozell III.
+Buckley's older brothers were former New York Conservative United States Senator James L. Buckley, and conservative author and commentator William F. Buckley Jr., and his nephews were writer Christopher Buckley and Media Research Center founder L. Brent Bozell III.

 Career

 Buckley was the founder of The Buckley School of Public Speaking.

 Death

 Buckley died of cancer at a hospice in Columbia, South Carolina in April 2014, at age 83.